sftcd/openssl/esnistuff/README.md

 # State-of-play...

 Most recent first...

+- Consistency: got rid of "frontname" everywhere -> "covername" and use encservername everywhere (and never enchostname;-)

 - Tidied up the ``s_client`` display a bit so it says how things went, and added ``SSL_ESNI_get_status()`` API for that.
 Also tweaked the